Frances Macron Seeks New PM And A Way Out Of Political Crisis - UrduPoint

 Any cooperation would, however, be conditional on Macron appointing a left-of-centre prime minister, said Faure, categorically ruling out backing any rightist premier.

-Faure did not appear to have the backing of his leftist allies, with LFI's veteran firebrand Jean-Luc Melenchon saying his party had given the Socialists "no mandate" to negotiate a deal with Macron.
+Faure did not appear to have the backing of his leftist allies.
+LFI's veteran firebrand Jean-Luc Melenchon said his party had given the Socialists "no mandate" to negotiate a deal with Macron.

 Green party boss Marine Tondelier called on Faure not to "walk into the trap" she said Macron had set.

-Right-wing Interior Minister Bruno Retailleau, meanwhile, drew his own red line, saying the right would "make no compromise" with the left, which he accused of betraying its principles by entering into the pact with the LFI.
+Right-wing Interior Minister Bruno Retailleau drew his own red line, saying the right would "make no compromise" with the left, which he accused of betraying its principles by entering into the pact with the LFI.

 Barnier's ejection in record time came after snap parliamentary elections in June resulted in a hung parliament.